 Any required lashing, unlashing, and securing, plus terminal handling fees for special equipment/cargo are at the account of the shipper.

-All rates are subject to minimum $250 tri-axle fee (when applicable) for shipments over 38,000 lbs unless stated otherwise.
+All moves are subject to a tri-axle fee (when applicable) for shipments over 38,000 lbs unless stated otherwise.

 Drayage is subject to chassis rental fee, chassis splits, rail flip fees, and fuel fees when applicable unless stated otherwise.